LichAcademy/Lich-Courses/Stable Diffusion 101/Topic 1 - Fundamentals/Topic 1 - Fundamentals.md

 pip install xformers --index-url https://download.pytorch.org/whl/cu121
 ```

+If you run `main.py`, everything should now work.
+It did not work for me though.

-At this point, I have encountered an error telling me that `roma` and `rembg` are missing.
+I have encountered an error telling me that `roma` and `rembg` are missing.
 It would seem that the developer did not include `roma` and `rembg` in the `requirements.txt` file.
 You can install them using:

 ```sh
 pip install roma
 pip install rembg
 ```

-Now, you run `main.py`, and everything should work, right?
+If you run `main.py`, everything should now work.
+It did not work for me though.

-Nope.
-You will encounter another error:
+I got this error:

 > ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
 This behaviour is the source of the following dependency conflicts.
 > torchaudio 2.3.1+cu121 requires torch==2.3.1+cu121, but you have torch 2.3.0+cu121 which is incompatible.